Surrealism-All/SurrealismUI/README.md

 ![image-20231018200348306](https://github.com/syf20020816/SurrealismUI/blob/main/README/imgs/image-20231018200348306.png)

-### SURAlert
+### SAlert

-SURAlert is used to display important prompt information on the page
+SAlert is used to display important prompt information on the page

 #### properties